Safe Touches

 There is formal support available for implementation of Safe Touches as listed below:

-Technical assistance and consultation is optional for organizations that have attended a Safe Touches Facilitator Training and want additional support (additional fee).
-This support is tailored to the organization depending on their needs.
-The technical assistance and consultation is provided by The NYSPC either in person or virtually.
+Technical assistance and consultation are optional for organizations or schools that have completed training and want additional support (fee applied).
+This support is tailored to the organization or school depending on their needs.
+Technical assistance and consultation can be provided by the NYSPCC either in-person or virtually.

 Fidelity Measures